/ BMS

 Quick answers from the practice.

-Can the AMC percentage drop after the first few years as the system stabilises?
+- Does the AMC scope ease as the system stabilises?

-It can on a Silver or Gold tier if the system has had no defect-liability issues and the configuration baseline is mature — typically a 0.5-1.0% reduction at the three-year anniversary.
+- On a Silver or Gold tier, if the system has had no defect-liability issues and the configuration baseline is mature, the preventive cadence can ease at the three-year anniversary.
 The parts pool and obsolescence reserve do not reduce with age; they tend to grow as components age and the obsolescence horizon shortens.
+Any change is re-scoped and re-confirmed in writing.

-Yes, after a takeover audit.
+- Yes, after a takeover audit.
 The audit takes 2-3 engineering days and produces a documented assessment of the existing system's condition, the missing configuration baselines, and any pre-existing defects that need disclosure before AMC starts.
-Pricing on a takeover AMC typically sits 1-1.5 percentage points above the equivalent tier on systems we built ourselves, in the first year, reducing once the baselines are normalised.
+A takeover AMC carries a little more effort in the first year while the baselines are rebuilt, easing once they are normalised — the scope and a written estimate follow the audit.

 / What to do next